jenna-tb-ekwealor/academic-kickstart/content/teaching/workshops.md

   description = "Virtual Teaching Conference for First-Time Graduate Student Instructors."

 [[item]]
-  title = "Biocrusts: The Living Skin of the Earth, Expanding Your Horizons, a STEM workshop for middle-school aged girls" organization = "University of California, Berkeley" date_start = "2019-03-01" date_end = ""
+  title = "Biocrusts: The Living Skin of the Earth" organization = "University of California, Berkeley" date_start = "2019-03-01" date_end = ""
+  description = "Expanding Your Horizons, a STEM workshop for middle-school aged girls"

 [[item]]
   title = "Introduction to R, Git, Shell, and Reproducible Analysis in R"